What every best Treadmills has:

 Better than similarly priced competitors.
 Experts say that the Horizon T101-04 has solid build quality compared to competing models.
 "A solid mechanical design combined with better quality parts than they have used in the past makes for a unit that is surprisingly acceptable for the price," says TreadmillDoctor.com.
 In a professional test of durability only minor signs of wear could be seen following a half year of simulated use.
 One caveat is that this is not a treadmill that's designed for heavier users.
 It's rated for 300 pounds, but Fred Waters at Treadmill-Ratings-Reviews.com recommends a top weight capacity of 230 pounds.

 Customer service saves the day.
 No matter what sort of problem users experience, whether it's shipping-related or a defective part, they are near-unanimous in their reports that Horizon Fitness customer service is quick, friendly and usually gets the problem fixed as quickly as possible.
 The Horizon T101-04 comes with a lifetime warranty on the frame and motor; parts and labor are each covered for one year.

-The Horizon Fitness T101 is one of nearly 50 treadmills included in ConsumerReports.org's latest round of tests.
+The Horizon Fitness T101 is included in ConsumerReports.org's current round of treadmill tests.
 Each machine is evaluated using a variety of criteria, including ergonomics, safety, exercise range and more.
 Full ratings are available to subscribers.